 - Riboflavin (Cells function)

 - Also an excellent source of protein and carbohydrates

-Unfortunately some people find they have issues digesting dairy and this can often be due to the lactose content in dairy products.
+Unfortunately, some people find they have issues digesting dairy and this can often be due to the lactose content in dairy products.
 For those who are lactose intolerant try Zymil milk, almond milk or soy milk.
-There are plenty of lactose free yoghurts on the market by Liddell’s or Black Swan Naturally Sweet Yoghurt or Coconut Yoghurt (these yoghurts contain no added sugar).
+There are plenty of lactose-free yoghurts on the market.
+For instance, Liddell’s or Black Swan Naturally Sweet Yoghurt or Coconut Yoghurt (these yoghurts contain no added sugar).
 Hard cheese is usually okay as the lactose content is incredibly low.

 So how do I get some dairy into my diet?

 - Have some milk with your morning cereal, or in your Smoothie or in your cup of coffee or tea

 - Add a slice of cheese to your lunchtime sandwich or salad.